-This could be a restatement of items or a table listed elsewhere in the plan or a reference to another location.
-It may also contain any essential items from the housing and homeless needs assessment, the housing market analysis or the strategic plan.
+This could be a restatement of items or a table listed elsewhere in the plan, or a reference to another location.
+It may also contain any essential items from the housing and homeless needs assessment, the housing market analysis, or the strategic plan.

-Information found in "AP - 38 Project Summary" details the objectives and outcomes identified for implementation in 2023 from the Consolidated Plan, 2020-2024.
+The "AP - 38 Project Summary" information details the objectives and outcomes identified for implementation in 2024 from the Consolidated Plan, 2020-2024.
 The primary goals include:

 - In addition to the Consolidated Plan, HUD requires that cities receiving federal block grants take actions to "affirmatively further fair housing choice."
-The City of Yakima and the Yakima Housing Authority will collaborate on a joint plan and policy. - Increase and preserve affordable housing and for low-income households, senior residents, households with disabled persons, and other qualifying households by funding emergency repairs to single-family, owner-occupied housing units, primarily using CDBG funds. - Assist in delivering community public service programs operated by local non-profit organizations to low-income residents at the Henry Beauchamp Community Center, using CDBG funds. - Participate in constructing much-needed housing for low to moderate income-families with nonprofit organizations to leverage additional funding programs, primarily using HOME funds. - Provide support to our Community Housing Development Organization (CHDO) with the construction of housing for low-income households, using HOME funds. - Improve distressed neighborhood areas with the assistance of code enforcement, especially in the vicinity of schools, using CDBG. - Invest in public infrastructure and facilities, especially in the walk-to-school zones to improve livability and safety, using CDBG funds.
+The City of Yakima and the Yakima Housing Authority will collaborate on a joint plan and policy. - Increase and preserve affordable housing for low-income households, senior residents, households with disabled persons, and other qualifying households by funding emergency repairs to single-family, owner-occupied housing units, primarily using CDBG funds. - Assist in delivering community public service programs operated by local nonprofit organizations to low-income residents at the Henry Beauchamp Community Center using CDBG funds. - Participate in constructing much-needed housing for low to moderate-income families with nonprofit organizations to leverage additional funding programs, primarily using HOME funds. - Using HOME funds, support our Community Housing Development Organization (CHDO) in building housing for low-income households. - Improve distressed neighborhood areas with code enforcement assistance, especially in the vicinity of schools, using CDBG. - Using CDBG funds, invest in public infrastructure and facilities, especially in walk-to-school zones, to improve livability and safety.